jerinpeter/turtle_game/README.md

 * If the turtle when out of line a warning message is given to the user.

 ## DEMO

 ![Working](demo/demo.gif)

+## Improvements

+* Room for addition of more shapes and complex shapes to drive the turtle around.

+* Different levels with the ability to adjust thickness of the line using the "width" parameter in "/turtle1/set_pen" service.

 ## Reference